formkit/docs-content/_install/config-nuxt.md

 type: "tip"
 label: "Auto loading"
 ---
 In the past FormKit used a global plugin to install itself.
 This has the negative side effect of including itself Nuxt’s entry bundle.
-To avoid this FormKit now supports an `autoLoad` option.
+To avoid this FormKit now supports an `autoImport` option.
 When enabled FormKit no longer uses a global plugin but automatically injects the "global" configuration options only on the pages or components that use it.

 In the future this will become the default.
-To enable it today set `autoLoad: true` in your `nuxt.config.ts`
+To enable it today set `autoImport: true` in your `nuxt.config.ts`
 ::

 ### Without extending `defaultConfig`